 Amazon is a unique streaming platform.
 Unlike subscription-based streamers like Netflix, Hulu, and Peacock, Amazon provides the largest catalog of movies available to rent or purchase digitally.
 Just about every new movie, from blockbusters to no-budget indie films, can be found on Amazon, and its selection of older movies can’t be beat.

 Of course, Amazon does have a subscription service as well.
-For subscribers to Amazon Prime, there is a rotating library of horror movies available to watch for no extra charge.
-Amazon also partners with other streamers including HBO, Showtime, Starz, AMC, Shudder, and more, offering channels that extend its library even further.
+For subscribers to Amazon Prime Video, there is a rotating library of horror movies available to watch for no extra charge.
+Amazon also partners with other streamers including Max, Showtime, Starz, AMC, Shudder, and more, offering channels that extend its library even further.
 With so much to choose from, it can be difficult to decide what to watch.

 This list is divided into three sections: movies you can watch for free as part of your subscription to Amazon Prime, new and upcoming horror movies made or distributed by Amazon Studios, and the best horror movies available to rent or buy digitally on Amazon not included as part of Prime.